 The results are shown in Figure 9, which plots the fraction of foreign players in the Belgian and Austrian first leagues from 1988 to 2008, along with the top tax rate differential between the two countries.
 The two vertical lines denote the 1996 Bosman ruling and the 2002 Belgian tax scheme.
 Note on the Figure that the Belgian reform introduce a very large gap between top tax rates in the two countries.
 Three findings emerge.
 First, both countries experience a surge in the fraction of foreign players at the time of the Bosman ruling.
 Second, in between the Bosman ruling and the Belgian tax reform, the two graphs follow each other very closely.
 Right before the reform, the fraction of foreigners has started to fall in both countries.
 Third, following the Belgian reform in 2002, the two graphs diverge as the fraction of foreigners starts to increase in Belgium while it continues to fall in Austria.
+As shown on the figure, the differences-in-difference (before and after and Belgium vs. Austria) is significant.
 These observations provide again compelling evidence of a tax-induced migration response.
 Consistent with our earlier discussion, in a setting where the tax scheme is introduced in the post-Bosman period (as in Belgium and Spain, but not Denmark) the migration effect is immediately clear.